 It analyzes your post and provides a simple bullet-point list of things you can do to improve your SEO.
 This may be something simple, like including your main keyword in the meta-description, or something more advanced, like adding an alt tag image description.

 As you’re constructing your post, the tool grades your content and gives you a score out of 100.
 In general, anything between 90 and 100 is considered a good SEO score, which means that the chances of attracting organic traffic through search engines are high.

 Keep Your Own Style

 Additionally, with DropInBlog, you can choose a professionally designed template and have your blog running on Webflow in seconds.
 DropInBlog looks at the existing CSS of your site and automatically adopts it.
 It takes about as long as dragging and dropping any other element into your Webflow layout.

 Webflow and DropInBlog - The Perfect Union

-There are many general-purpose CMSs other than Webflow that are not ideal blogging solutions – simply, when a platform wasn't built from the ground up for blogging, it shows.
-In contrast, DropInBlog was specifically built for one purpose: to make adding a blog to any site painless.
+General purpose CMSs like Webflow’s are not ideal blogging solutions – simply put, when a platform wasn't built from the ground up for blogging, it shows.
+In contrast, DropInBlog was specifically built for one purpose: to make adding a blog to any site painless and simple.